 The UF Running Medicine Clinic utilizes the expertise of physicians, therapists, exercise physiologists, and nutritionists that are trained to work with this special population.
 The Director of the Clinic is Dr. Kevin Vincent.
 Dr. Vincent is a Board Certified physician who also has a PhD in Exercise Physiology.
 Dr. Vincent trained in the Runner’s Clinic at the University of Virginia under the direction of Dr. Robert Wilder, one of the nation’s leading authorities on running medicine.

 People engaged in endurance exercise can experience as wide array of overuse injuries including knee, hip, ankle, leg and spine injuries.
 Since these injuries can interfere with exercise participation an evaluation should be performed as soon as possible to facilitate optimal recovery.
-Common injuries treated in the Running Medicine Clinic are plantar fasciitis, stress fractures, "runner’s knee", shin splints, hip pain, ankle pain, and shin splints.
+Common injuries treated in the Running Medicine Clinic are plantar fasciitis, stress fractures, "runner’s knee", shin splints, hip pain, and ankle pain.
 Through the evaluation, biomechanical and training errors are also addressed so that the runner can return to regular running safely.

 - Comprehensive Injury evaluation